SkynetLabs/skynet-kernel/README.md

   hacks which make use of the general scoping of 'var', so I'm not confident we can blindly transition them all to 'let' declarations.

++ There are places where we could potentially switch the typescript types to be using fixed size arrays, which would eliminate the need for some of the functions to be doing length checking.

 + Split the actual kernel and module files into separate repos.
 Once that is complete, the build process should get simpler.